Regent Bank logo

 • Customers preferring personal relationship banking over large national institutions

-Updated 2026-03-21
+Updated 2026-05-08

-American Bank And Trust Company logo
+American Bank and Trust Company logo

-American Bank And Trust Company
+American Bank and Trust Company

 Oklahoma-based community bank offering personal and commercial checking, savings, CDs, IRAs, loans, and trust services since 1971.

-Contact BBB:
+BBB: NR

-Best for: Oklahoma-based business owners seeking commercial banking and trade finance services, Customers who value in-person relationships and local community banking over digital convenience
+Profile signals: Oklahoma-based business owners seeking commercial banking and trade finance services, Customers who value in-person relationships and local community banking over digital convenience

 Financial Wellness Guides